 Bunnings and Priceline do it well

-Many successful retailers have explicitly or implicitly built a business around how they contribute to their customers’
+Many successful retailers have explicitly or implicitly built a business around how they contribute to their customers’ lives then developed the offer to align with this.
+This can be done through staff culture, customer experience, communications or policies.

 An example is Bunnings.
 The hardware store’s implicit purpose is to inspire and enable DIY aspirations and this drives the brand’s mission to provide the widest range of home improvement products at the lowest prices backed by great service.
 This comes to life as part of the brand’s free DIY workshops and online resources.